Showing posts with label truth. Show all posts

 The Bible is the only resource that preserves history.
 However, there are many attempts to destroy the truth for the sole purpose of hiding God as the Creator and, therefore, its legitimacy.

-Therefore, where do we begin to accept God's word as truth?
-From the beginning, God created the heavens and the earth.
+Therefore, where do we begin to accept God’s word as truth?
+God created the heavens and the earth from the beginning

 The beginning of true knowledge started in the Book of Genesis.
 God is the Creator of time and all things, acts of miracles before the law of science and nature.
 It describes the Supremacy of God, the Creator (Deut 3:24).
 After all, God is the Possessor of heaven and earth (Genesis 14:19).
 If we drift from recognizing the valid account of when and how God created the heavens and the earth, we fall prey to lies and deceptions, (Romans 1:25).